panzerdp/dmitripavlutin.com/content/posts/099-react-controlled/index.md

 ### Step 1.
 Define the state that holds the input value

-Define the state that's going to hold the controlled input value.
-In the example above `useState()` hook is used: `const [query, setQuery] = useState('')`.
+Define the state that's going to hold the controlled input value: `const [query, setQuery] = useState('')`.

 ### Step 2.
-The event handler to update the state
+On change event handler

-Then define an event handler that accesses the input element from the event object and updates the state with the input value:
+Then define an event handler that updates the state when the input value changes:

 ```javascript
 const onChange = event => setQuery(event.target.value);